pism/pism/examples/mismip/mismip3d/README.md

 Usage
 -------

-For example, to set up and run the MISMIP3d "Stnd" experiment with SIA+SSA computation, grounding line interpolation and accumulation rate of 0.5m/a, and a resolution of dx=dy=1km, do:
+For example, to set up and run the MISMIP3d "Stnd" experiment with SIA+SSA computation (model 2), grounding line interpolation, an accumulation rate of 0.5m/a, and a resolution of dx = dy = 2.5 km, do:

     $ ./preprocess      # generate MISMIP3D_conf.nc, used by all experiments
-    $ ./create_runscript.py -m 2 -s -a 0.5 -r 2 -e Stnd > runscript.sh
+    $ ./create_runscript.py -m 2 -s -a 0.5 -r 3 -e Stnd > runStnd.sh
+    $ bash runStnd.sh > out.Stnd &

+Three files will be output, `Stnd.nc`, `ts_Stnd.nc`, and `ex_Stnd.nc`.
+This `Stnd` run uses `My=3` as would a MISMIP flowline experiment.

+Now do the first experiment, which uses information from `ex_Stnd.nc` and builds a `Mx=641` by `My=41` grid, again with 2.5 km resolution:

+    $ ./create_runscript.py -m 2 -s -a 0.5 -r 3 -e P10S > runP10S.sh
-    $ bash runscript.sh > Stnd.out &
+    $ bash runP10S.sh > out.P10S &

-FIXME: with adapted paths for the Python and PISM executables
-FIXME: add P10S
+FIXME: do rest of experiments

+Note that the submitted MISMIP3d runs had `-r 2` with 1 km spacing (or finer: `-r 1` with 0.5 km spacing).

 Options for `create_runscript.py`